esamattis/slimux/README.md

 ### SlimuxREPLSendLine

-Send current line to configured pane.
+Send current line to the configured pane.

 ### SlimuxREPLSendSelection

-Send last visually selected text to configured pane.
+Send last visually selected text to the configured pane.

 ### SlimuxREPLSendBuffer

-Send current buffer to configured pane.
+Send current buffer to the configured pane.

 ### SlimuxREPLConfigure

-Prompt pane configuration for current buffer.
+Prompt pane configuration for the current buffer.

 ## Shell Commands

 ### SlimuxShellPrompt

-Prompt for a shell command and send it to configured tmux pane.
+Prompt for a shell command and send it to the configured tmux pane.

 ### SlimuxShellLast